Submitting Artwork for Exhibition

 Our exhibitions are typically scheduled three to five years in advance.
 We do not solicit submissions from artists for solo shows, but we are always happy to have particular artists or their works brought to our attention.
 However, we can’t show or collect more than a small fraction of all the work we see.

 Due to the volume of proposals and suggestions we receive, we are unable to acknowledge receipt of every suggestion, although we do keep information on file about interesting and potentially exhibitable work.

 If you don’t receive a response to a letter or email, please don’t interpret it as a judgment of quality or artistic ability.
 No response most likely means we have recently shown or acquired similar work, or that the work is not consistent with our mission or our current exhibition and programming goals.

-Please do not drop off original work or models for review without prior agreement by phone or email—we cannot be responsible for any such materials hand-delivered and left at the front desk.
+Please do not drop off original work for review without prior agreement by phone or email—we cannot be responsible for any such materials hand-delivered and left at the front desk.

-Please do not ship or mail original works of art or models.
-We are not responsible for any materials sent to us.
-Because of the large volume of mail we receive and the constantly changing postal regulations, we do not return any submitted materials, even with a self-addressed stamped envelope and return postage.
+Please do not ship or mail original works of art, models, or portfolios.
+We cannot be held responsible for any materials sent to us.
+Because of frequently changing postal regulations and the large volume of mail we receive, we do not return submitted materials even if they are accompanied by self-addressed stamped envelopes and return postage.

 We are restricted by law from providing appraisals.
 If you need a valuation of your art or possessions for tax, insurance, or sales purposes, we suggest visiting this website to identify an appraiser, or calling a reputable local art auction house for advice or appraisers’ contact information.
 There are several in the Raleigh area.